Skip to content

 May 26, 2005, environmentalists challenged the U.S. Forest Service’s plan in court to cut trees and burn ground clutter near a pristine trout stream in the southernmost part of the Daniel Boone National Forest.
 The government wanted to cut 1,619 trees, build 6.9 miles of road, burn 7,560 acres, and spray 1,000 acres with herbicide.

 May 26, 2012, Kentucky coal mining operators owed the federal government $29.9 million in delinquent fines, more than any other state in the nation.
-The penalties made up 40% of the nearly $73.6 million that coal companies owed.
-D&C Mining of Harlan owed $2.1 million at the time of the report’s release.
+The penalties made up 40% of the nearly $73.6 million that U.S. coal companies owed.
+D&C Mining of Harlan owed $2.1 million.

-On May 26, 2016, crews began filming on Peacock Road in Paris, a reenactment of a real-life scene that occurred in Pike County.
+On May 26, 2016, crews began filming on Peacock Road in Paris (Bourbon County), a reenactment of a real-life scene that occurred in Pike County.
 The drama, Above Suspicion, told the story of an FBI agent who killed his girlfriend/informant in Pikeville.

-Tuesday, May 26, 2020, a defiant Governor A. Beshear told the Commonwealth, “I will not be afraid, I will not be bullied and I will not back down,” in reference to Sunday’s effigy.
-As things tried to get back to normal, the governor announced 387 positive cases over the long weekend and three deaths.
+Tuesday, May 26, 2020, a defiant Governor A. Beshear told the Commonwealth, “I will not be afraid, I will not be bullied and I will not back down,” in reference to Sunday’s effigy, as society tried to get back to “normal.”